sparkflows/sparkflows-docs/docs/aws/admin-guide/mwaa/pre-requisites.rst

 Pre-requisites
 =======

-This document outlines the essential infrastructure pre-requisites needed to setup and configure AWS MWAA with Fire Insights.
+This document outlines the essential infrastructure pre-requisites needed to setup and configure Amazon MWAA environment with Fire Insights.

 #.
 AWS account with permissions to use Amazon MWAA
 #. permission in AWS Identity and Access Management (IAM) to create IAM roles